 Generally, unless possession of a firearm in an area is expressly prohibited by federal or state law, a sign is merely a request and not a requirement under the law.
 However, if an individual is asked to leave an area whether possessing a firearm or not, and he refuses, he could be subject to various criminal penalties including criminal trespassing and residential entry.
 Some people have taken to voting with their wallets and will not patronize businesses that preclude the possession of firearms, or have policies that are not in keeping with the Second Amendment.

 Contact us today if you have questions or believe your Second Amendment or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800 NOT GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.